 A Transfusion, An Element Of Life

-The mishnah on our daf says that one may not derive any pleasure from the milk of an animal sacrifice or the eggs of a sanctified bird.
-However, they are not subject the laws of me’ilah.
-The reason for this unique situation is that these items are not fit to be put on the mizbe’ach.
+The Mishnah on our daf says a person may not derive benefit from the milk of an animal sacrifice or the eggs of a sanctified bird.
+They are not, however, subject to the laws of me’ilah (unlawful use of property belonging to the sacred domain).

 The Animal Before Us

 Tosafos (sv. “bameh devarim ha’amurim”) explains that they aren’t subject to me’ilah because the milk and eggs aren’t fit to be brought on the mizbe’ach and therefore the person who consecrated the animal had no intention of consecrating its milk or eggs, too.